Matt's Web World presents...

 -

-A Phrack article describing how to use the system call password function to bypass
+A Phrack article describing how to use the system call password function to bypass the shadow password file.

-- TCP SYN Flood (Project Neptune)
+TCP SYN Flood (Project Neptune)

 Phrack Vol. 7, Issue #48; 1996; HTML